LuisRevillaM/summing-grid/summing-grid/docs/README.md

 ## <a name="Generic">Generic grid</a>

 The component `GenericSummingGrid` implements a generalized version of our summing grid.
-It takes an `inputs` integer number as prop, to determine the number of inputs the grid should have.
+It takes an `inputs` integer as prop, to determine the number of inputs the grid should have.
 To be used, `GenericSummingGrid` must be imported to and rendered by the `App` component.

 ```javascript
 //from src/components/App/index.js